 Our mind can be thought of as being divided into two major parts: the

 conscious mind and the subconscious mind.
-In our computer age, we can
+In our computer age, we

-and remembering information, and the conscious mind as the software
+storing, processing and remembering information, and the conscious

-which uses the hardware (the subconscious mind) to accomplish its tasks
+mind as the software which uses the hardware (the subconscious mind)

-(day to day existence), while being unable to operate without it.
+to accomplish its tasks (day to day existence), while being unable to

 This is not to imply that we have two minds.
 We do not.
-The mind is a
+The mind

-specific and unique functions and responsibilities.
+each with specific and unique functions and responsibilities.

 The subconscious mind contains and controls our emotions,

-feelings, creativity, curiosity, memories, habits and what we have learned
+feelings, creativity, curiosity, memories, habits and what we have

-digestion, circulation, elimination, hormones, nerve responses, survival,
+as respiration, digestion, circulation, elimination, hormones, nerve

-etc., as well as our involuntary muscle movements.
-This is perhaps the most
+responses, survival, etc., as well as our involuntary muscle movements.

-important function of the subconscious mind, its ability to automatically
+This is perhaps the most important function of the subconscious mind,

-control all of our bodily functions.
-A direct result of this automation is the
+its ability to automatically control all of our bodily functions.
+A direct

-power our subconscious programming has to directly affect our health,
+has to directly affect our health, both physical and emotional.

-The subconscious is the dominant part of our mind, encompassing
+The subconscious is the dominant part of our mind,

-size and power, the vast majority of us are not even aware of its existence.
+However, despite its size and power, the vast majority of us are not

 At the time of our birth, only the subconscious mind exists, as the